WhatAVibe/DiscordToMCWhitelist/README.md

 *   `RCON_HOST`: Host IP or hostname of the Minecraft server
 *   `RCON_PORT`: RCON port of the Minecraft server
 *   `RCON_PASSWORD`: RCON password of the Minecraft server
+*   `ROLE_ID` Used for giving "Whitelist" role or whatever you want it to be after verification
+*   `ROLE_NAME` Admin role name for bot usage in any channel and list current whitelist

 ## Usage
 -----